Halesowen Abbey: Controlled churches

 Church of St Leonard, Frankley.
-Substantially a medieval building, with modern additions to south aisle.
+Substantially a medieval building, with modern additions to the south aisle.

 Church of St Kenelm, Romsley.
 12th and 14—15th century church, partial Victorian restoration..

 Church of St Bartholomew, Wednesbury.
-13th century traces remain but substantially rebuilt in the 18th century.
+13th-century traces remain, but it was substantially rebuilt in the 18th century.

 Church of St Peter, Harborne.
 The west tower, 15th century, is the only medieval feature.

 Church of St Giles, Rowley Regis.
 1923 building on the original site.

 Church of St Leonard, Clent.
-Partly medieval, with 15th century tower.
+Partly medieval, with a 15th-century tower.
 Nave rebuilt 1884—5.